 Case Study Content: Document real transformations you’ve created.
 Show the before, during, and after.
 This proves your results better than any testimonial.

 Contrarian Positioning: Challenge a widely accepted practice in your industry.
 Explain why it doesn’t work and offer a better approach.
-Contrarian content gets attention and positions you as a thought leader.
+A well-supported dissenting view can earn attention and demonstrate how you think.

 Making It Happen in 2026